trebgatte/ai-news-agent/README.md

 # AI News Agent

-This agent retrieves, prioritizes, and summarizes AI news developments with relevance to the Microsoft ecosystem, healthcare, and legal industries.
-It uses Bing News via SerpAPI to fetch high-credibility news sources and generates a Markdown-formatted summary table of up to 10 developments.
+AI News is an intelligent information summarization agent designed to help executives and decision-makers stay on top of the rapidly evolving world of artificial intelligence.
+By continuously scanning credible news sources, it identifies and summarizes the most impactful AI developments—especially those relevant to the Microsoft ecosystem, healthcare, and construction industries.

+The agent reduces information overload by prioritizing high-value updates and presenting them in a clear, digestible Markdown table format.
+Each summary includes a headline, date, key insight, strategic implications, and a verified source link.
+AI News is not a replacement for human analysis or legal due diligence.
+Instead, it augments executive awareness by surfacing credible developments that may require further attention or discussion.
+All strategic decisions and compliance assessments remain the responsibility of the end user.

 ## 🔍 What It Does